Don (soundtrack): Reception

 The music received generally favorable reviews from critics.
 Joginder Tuteja of Bollywood Hungama in his four star review, said, "Shankar Ehsaan Loy do exceedingly well with the soundtrack of 'Don – The Chase Begins Again' and establish their supremacy as the composer trio who can give their own even while rearranging the songs from the past, as seen in 'Khaike Paan' and 'Ye Mera Dil'.
 While 'Aaj Ki Raat' sits pretty at the top for its innovative appeal, 'Khaike' is a sure shot chartbuster for all generations and 'Main Hoon Don' makes the proceedings exciting, the theme instrumentals too create a great impact and take the proceedings on a fast track."
-Faridoon Shahryar of IndiaGlitz, said in his review, "Shankar-Ehsaan-Loy cast their spell in the music score of DON.
-And I am still recovering from the thrilling effect it has left on me."
 The Rediff review read, "This lavish enterprise has a little bit of everything.
 An eclectic mix of old, new and everything in between; Don is an unusual presentation of old wine in new bottle."

 The music became extremely popular among the public and topped the music charts.
-The music sold over 1.5million units in India.
-Main Hoon Don (Normal/Fncinternational Mix) has been in The Top 20 songs list compiled by Radio Mirchi 98.3 FM every week, on the basis of album sales, on-air requests and research since 28 October 2006 i.e. for 47 weeks.
-It gained the #1 position on 14 October 2006 in its first entry and has been in the top 20 list ever since, except one case when it disappeared in just one of the compilations.
+The music sold over 1.5 million units in India.